Shaggy-alt/CyberSecProjects/Setting_up_vbox.md

   - Paravirtualized Network Adapter (virtio-net) is a special case.
 Instead of virtualizing networking hardware that is supported by most operating systems, a guest operating system must provide a special software interface for virtualized environments.
    This approach allows you to avoid the complexity of networking hardware emulating and, as a result, can improve network performance.
 ---------------------
-How to attach virtual Types: There is a setting within the network adapter called "Attached to:" , This is crusial to how it affects your personal network you are creating and can also affect your home network.
+How to attach virtual Types: There is a setting within the network adapter called "Attached to:" , This is crucial to how it affects your personal network you are creating and can also affect your home network.
 Below is a list of said different types and why you would use one of them.
 ---------------------
   - Not attached.
 In this mode, Oracle VM VirtualBox reports to the guest that a network card is present, but that there is no connection.
 This is as if no Ethernet cable was plugged into the card.
 Using this mode, it is possible to pull the virtual Ethernet cable and disrupt the connection, which can be useful to        inform a guest operating system that no network connection is available and enforce a reconfiguration.